Mizari-Dev/pterodactyl-egg-nodejs-arm64/README.md

 1. Go into Admin panel
 2. Go to "Nests"
 3. Click "Import Egg"
-4. Choose the .json file named "egg-discordjs"
+4. Choose the .json file named "egg-nodejs-arm64"
 5. And import !

 ## 🌌・Usage